edwingeng/deque/v2/README.md

 # Documentation
 ```
-type Deque[T any] struct {
-        // Has unexported fields.
-}

-func NewDeque[T any]() *Deque[T]
+func NewDeque[T any](opts ...Option) *Deque[T]
     NewDeque creates a new Deque instance.

 func (dq *Deque[T]) PushBack(v T)
-    PushBack adds a new value v at the back of Deque.
+    PushBack adds a new value at the back of dq.

 func (dq *Deque[T]) PushFront(v T)
-    PushFront adds a new value v at the front of Deque.
+    PushFront adds a new value at the front of dq.

 func (dq *Deque[T]) PopBack() T
-    PopBack removes a value from the back of Deque and returns the removed
+    PopBack removes a value from the back of dq and returns the removed value.
-    value.
-It panics if Deque is empty.
+    It panics if dq is empty.

 func (dq *Deque[T]) PopFront() T
-    PopFront removes a value from the front of Deque and returns the removed
+    PopFront removes a value from the front of dq and returns the removed value.
-    value.
-It panics if Deque is empty.
+    It panics if dq is empty.

 func (dq *Deque[T]) TryPopBack() (_ T, ok bool)
-    TryPopBack tries to remove a value from the back of Deque and returns the
+    TryPopBack tries to remove a value from the back of dq and returns the
-    removed value. ok is false if Deque is empty.
+    removed value and true if dq is not empty, otherwise it returns false.

 func (dq *Deque[T]) TryPopFront() (_ T, ok bool)
-    TryPopFront tries to remove a value from the front of Deque and returns the
+    TryPopFront tries to remove a value from the front of dq and returns the
-    removed value. ok is false if Deque is empty.
+    removed value and true if dq is not empty, otherwise it returns false.

 func (dq *Deque[T]) Back() (_ T, ok bool)
-    Back returns the last value of Deque. ok is false if Deque is empty.
+    Back returns the last value of dq and true if dq is not empty, otherwise it
+    returns false.

 func (dq *Deque[T]) Front() (_ T, ok bool)
-    Front returns the first value of Deque. ok is false if Deque is empty.
+    Front returns the first value of dq and true if dq is not empty, otherwise
+    it returns false.

 func (dq *Deque[T]) IsEmpty() bool
-    IsEmpty returns whether Deque is empty.
+    IsEmpty returns whether dq is empty.

 func (dq *Deque[T]) Len() int
-    Len returns the number of values in Deque.
+    Len returns the number of values in dq.

 func (dq *Deque[T]) Enqueue(v T)
     Enqueue is an alias of PushBack.